Academic Policies

 Double Major

 Students may attempt a double (second) major.
-The same requirements, including the maintenance of a minimum grade point average of 2.0 in the major, apply to the second major as to the first.
+A second major requires completing all of the major requirements except capstone and thesis paper requirements.
+Students are not permitted to do a capstone or thesis paper in their second major, instead they must take an approved upper level elective or electives in the major equal to the credit value of the capstone course or courses required for the second major.
 In some cases, courses may be applicable to both majors but no more than two major courses may be approved for double counting unless otherwise specified in the major section of the Bulletin.

 Core Curriculum classes do not count against double counting limits to fill major or minor requirements, but no single course may be used to meet more than two requirements.